cscully-allison/data-ensemble-interview-artifacts/Research Questions.md

 ### Emergent Questions

-- How do people conceive of Metadata?
-	- Generally?
-	- In relation to the main Dataset?
 - What are the weaknesses/boundaries in the Thicket Data structure's ability to capture performance ensemble data?
-- What portions of an ensemble dataset are more relevant/less relevant to analysis/general use of the data?
 - How diverse are the understandings of the dataset structure even among a group working on a data structure?
 - Can we draw conclusions about software development project management?
 	- Is it important that developers understand the data they are working with from a more value-oriented perspective
 	- API Design research
 		- Software engineering and data
 		- ICSE . . .